dermotte/meetornot/README.md

 # Meetornot - A simple Twine Game
-A story based thing, created for a lecture at Klagenfurt University, Austria
+A story based thing, created for a lecture at Klagenfurt University, Austria.

 Run at https://dermotte.github.io/meetornot/